convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/control-components/event.md

 ---
 ##### Defines an <i>Event</i> component. <br/>

- <p>This component stands for Angular's event bindind.</p><p>Add an <i>Event</i> component to any other component which can emit an event such as the <i>Button</i> component. <br>Select the event's type through combo box or enter syntax of event to bind, e.g. <code>(click)</code></p><p>For more information: <a href='https://angular.io/guide/template-syntax#event-binding---event-' target='_blank'>Event binding</a></p>
+This component stands for Angular's event bindind.<br/>
+Add an <i>Event</i> component to any other component which can emit an event such as the <i>Button</i> component.<br>Select the event's type through combo box or enter syntax of event to bind, e.g. <code>(click)</code><br/>
+For more information: <a href='https://angular.io/guide/template-syntax#event-binding---event-' target='_blank'>Event binding</a>

 Name | Description
 --- | ---
-Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
+Comment | Describes the object comment to include in the documentation report.
+This property generally contains an explanation about the object.
-Event throttle time | Defines the throttle time in ms to be applied.
-If set it will overrides NgxApp event's throttle time.
 Event type | Defines the event type.
 Is active | Defines whether the component is active.